Vector To Raster

 Convert the vector dataset to the raster dataset.

-Feature Entry
+Function Entry

-• Spatial Analysis Tab -> Raster Analysis Group -> Vector-Raster Conversion -> Vector To Raster.
+• Spatial Analysis tab -> Raster Analysis group -> Vector-Raster Conversion -> Vector to Raster.

-• Toolbox -> Raster Analysis -> Vector-Raster Conversion -> Vector To Raster.
+• Toolbox -> Raster Analysis -> Vector-Raster Conversion -> Vector to Raster.

 Parameter Description